yveshema/networking/docs/ipv6.md

 ## Interface Identifiers

 - IPv6 addresses on a link must be unique.
-- Using the link prefix length, IPv6 hosts can automatically create a unique IPv6 address.
+- Using the link prefix, IPv6 hosts can automatically create a unique IPv6 address.
 - The following Layer 2 protocols can dynamically create the IPv6 address interface ID:
   - Ethernet
   - PPP